Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Methods

 In a system of $N$ particles, each particle is described by its four-momentum $p_i$ and additional scalar attributes $s_i$, such as the particle type.
 For each particle $i$, the three four-vectors are predicted as

 This operation is Lorentz-equivariant because it constructs four-vectors as a linear combination of four-vectors with scalar coefficients~\cite{villar2021scalars}.
-The function $\varphi$ is an MLP operating on Lorentz scalars with three output channels.
+The function $\varphi$ is an MLP with three output channels that operates on Lorentz scalars.
 Empirically, we find that a network $\varphi$ that is significantly smaller than the backbone network is already sufficient, see App.~\ref{app:exp_details}.
-To ensure positive and normalized weights, a softmax is applied across the weights of all sending nodes.
+To ensure positive and normalized weights, a softmax is applied across the weights of all sending nodes and the four-momenta are rescaled by their norm.
 This constrains the resulting vectors $v_{i,k}$ to have positive inner products $\langle v_{i,k},v_{i,k}\rangle >0$, given that the input particles have positive inner products and positive energy $p_i^0 > 0$.
 We observe that the softmax operation significantly improves numerical stability during the subsequent orthonormalization procedure.

 Indeed, large boosts $B$ may lead to numerical instabilities.
 However, although the particles $p_i$ are highly boosted, we find that the predicted vectors $v_{i,k}$ typically are not, resulting in stable training.
+Appendix~\ref{app:lframes} holds a detailed discussion on the numerical stability of the local frame prediction.
 In tasks where symmetry breaking effects reduce full Lorentz symmetry to a subgroup, we incorporate reference particles (cf. Sec.~\ref{sec:background}) which are needed only for the local frame prediction.